alexeyinkin/eb-1a/2-petition/README.md

-Obviously, I found verifiable stuff better, but sometimes I also used materials that are hard or even impossible to verify when I had to.
+Obviously, I found verifiable stuff better, but sometimes I also used materials that were hard or even impossible to verify when I had to.
 In my opinion, they are better than nothing.

 ### Proving Each of My Criteria Instances

-For you convenience,
+For your convenience,
-I extracted the text on each instance of each criterion and put exhibits it references just after it.
+I extracted the text on each instance of each criterion and put exhibits it referenced just after it.
 In my complete petition,
 first went all the texts, and then all the exhibits.